kailash-manasarovar/statement/docs/personal/egg-theft.md

 ## Bali theft

-- Obviously they just got some more, so we'll have to wait and find out about those.
+- Obviously they [just got some more](../timeline/2026/july.md#thursday-and-friday-night-of-the-first-week), so we'll have to wait and find out about those.
+- I felt like they had gone in via my back passage, but maybe they messed up and punctured my bowel and let a little bit of the CO2 in because I was farting so weirdly the whole day afterwards.

 ## Physical evidence